FAQ – How Much is My Case Worth?

-Many people who reach out to us believe the other side will do the right thing and make a fair settlement offer when confronted with evidence of wrongdoing and a lawyer willing to bring a lawsuit.
-Unfortunately, that’s just not how those folks behave.
+Many people who reach out to us believe the other side will make a fair settlement offer when confronted with evidence of wrongdoing and a lawyer willing to bring a lawsuit.
+Sometimes the other side does just that, and our clients are able to move on with their lives.
+Unfortunately, that’s not how most of our adversaries behave.

-We have sued people and entities who have done some truly reprehensible things, and the other side pushes back–hard–pretty much every time.
+We have sued people and entities who have done some truly reprehensible things, and the other side pushes back hard–at least initially–pretty much every time.

 The wrongdoer doesn’t want to make a fair settlement offer because (a) they’re in denial about engaging in wrongdoing, and (b) they’re cheap.